Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - Update the Campaign information by the campaign edit form - check
 - Update the number of credits a profile has when adding credits via the profile section
 - Update the number of credits a profile has when the user donates - check
-- Update the number of credits campaign has when the campaign has received a donation - check
+- Update the number of credits the campaign has when the campaign has received a donation - check
 - Update the number of credits a user has when they withdraw credits from a campaign - check

 Delete